+2024 2023

-2023 \$ 2022 \$
+\$ \$

 Other Revenue

-- Market development fund income 10,000 20,000
+- Market development fund income - 10,000

-- Other - 1,091
+- Other revenue 325 -

-10,000 21,091
+325 10,000

 Note 9.
 Finance Income

 The company holds financial instruments measured at amortised cost.
 Interest income is recognised at the effective interest rate.

 Term deposits which can be readily converted to a known amount of cash and subject to an insignificant risk of change may qualify as a cash equivalent.